bhavuk-khanna/Hospital-API/README.md

    → List all the reports of all the patients filtered by a specific status.

 # Unit Tests
+1. Unit Tests for route: `/patients/register`
+   -
+2. Unit Tests for route: `/patients/:id/create_report`
+   1. it should not create a report if pateint id in url is not registered
+   2. it should not create a report if status code is missing
+   3. it should not create a report if status code is invalid
+   4. it should create a report successfully if status is valid and patient id is registered
+3. Unit Tests for route: `/patients/:id/all_reports`

 ## Setting up the project